alcala21/gettingAndCleaningDataProject/CodeBook.md

 - **std**
 	Shows the standard deviation of the measurements.
 This is an average value for each activity and subject.

-# Calculation of the set *tidySet*
+# Building of *tidySet*

 First we have to merge the training and data sets in order to create one set.
-The training and test files in the working directory as run_analysis.R.
+The training and test files are in the same working directory as run_analysis.R.
 The following code was used to merge the training and test files.

 ```r